This post contains affiliate links. Please see disclosure for more information

 I found this book at a local Goodwill store while I was wedding planning and searching for some vintage décor.
 While making my way through, I thought it’d be neat to find a book I could print images over, similar to these.
 Instead, I found a copy of The Encyclopedia of Flower Gardening for $1.99.
 Even if it gave me nothing of intellectual value, looking through the images for inspiration was worth the price.

 As cartoon-esque as these drawings are they are still a resource for a beginning grower to visualize where their plants are in the growing cycle.

 There is a whole chapter on roses that I can’t wait to read!
 It breaks down the different classifications, physical features, and growth requirements.

 The best find was this section on shrubs, vines, and trees.
-I’m not the best at identifying different trees and shrubs so this page has come in handy when trying to determine what kind of landscape we eventually want to have.
-The business minded side of me is also brainstorming the ways in which these plants can be used in bouquets.
+I’m not the best at identifying different trees and shrubs so this page has come in handy when trying to decide what kind of landscape we eventually want to have.
+The business-minded side of me is also brainstorming how these plants can be used in bouquets.